oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     )
 ```

-The method maps every element in a `PCollection` to a `JobRunResult` with their stringified-values as `stdout`.
+The method maps every element in a `PCollection` to a `JobRunResult` with their stringified-values as its `stdout`.

 ### 4. Add the job module to `core/jobs/registry.py`